showbright1/blog/content/iPython-Notebooks/NFLgame-Python-for-American-Football.md

     -------
     -------

-We can see that Frank Gore played in the 2011 but not in 2010.
+So we took a look at the team stats for all three years to see if we can uncover actionable information.
+We can see that Frank Gore played in 2011 but not in 2010.
 Marshawn Lynch did not play in 2011 nor in 2010.
-So we took a look at the team stats for all three years to see if we can uncover actionable information.
-I think we will need to dig a bit further... however, I learned a bit about tuples in the process.
+I think we will need to dig a bit further to get real insight.

+Not all is lost in this simple analysis, I learned a bit about tuples in the process.

-The team stats are stored in game.py in the repo and are delivered as a `namedtuple()`.
+The team stats are created in game.py and are delivered as a `namedtuple()`.
 The `._asdict()` method on Named Tuples will return an ordered dict as described [here](http://docs.python.org/release/2.7.4/library/collection s.html#collections.somenamedtuple._asdict).
 Once you have a dict, simply use